 - covers the safety valve recommendations of the European Normalisation Committees;

 - covers the latest NACE and ATEX codes;

-Provides full explanation of the principles of different valve types available on the market, providing a selection guide for safety of th
+- Provides full explanation of the principles of different valve types available on the market, providing a selection guide for safety of the process and economic cost

 Safety and loss prevention professionals; process and plant engineers in all chemical, petroleum and process industry sectors

 Non-Conformance of existing pressure relief systems

 Marc Hellemans is specialized in Pressure Relief Devices in the process industry.
 He ended his long career with Tyco Flow Control in 2008, where he held various senior management positions: Vice President Sales & Marketing for the Engineered Products group (Flow Control & Automation).
 Managing director in a manufacturing plant of a major brand pressure relief devices (Anderson Greenwood Crosby).
 He was part of the M&A team of Tyco Flow Control and realized various acquisitions & restructurings in the flow control & process automation industry.
 Since 2008 he is partner at VhS&C where he is working as a senior consultant in the field of overpressure protection in the process industry and where he is active worldwide in consulting both end users and pressure relief device manufacturers on overpressure protection.
 Conducting many trainings and lectures all over the world.
 He authored the book: “The Safety Relief Valve Handbook” published by Elsevier

 Independent Consultant, Belgium; formerly Tyco Flow Control, US & UK